Power training: The sport of powerlifting

 Power training and the sport of powerlifting should be distinguished from one another, although there are some areas where they overlap.
 Powerlifting, as a sport, is often considered in regard to the three main lifts competitions are judged upon.
 These are the back squat, the deadlift, and the bench press.
 These exercises would not ordinarily be considered as power training exercises because they are not usually performed fast enough.
 The sport of powerlifting acquires its name due to the great amount of force that is required to lift very heavy weights.
 A major difference between the sport and power training is that in powerlifting competitions it is often required that the joints are locked for a lift to be registered as complete, whereas this would not usually be possible in power training because it would drastically inhibit the dynamic nature of the movements and lead to injury.

 Historical examples of power-type training

-A Swiss mercenary undertaking ballistic training by throwing a large stone, 1513.
-Note the preloading of the throwing arm and the back leg.

-An awareness of the optimum bodily proportions for power generation features strongly in the athletic and military artwork of Ancient Greece, as demonstrated by this bronze warrior statue.
+The powerful physique of a world champion wrestler, The Great Gama, who trained using traditional Indian training methods such as heavy club swinging.
+They focused on developing the musculature of the body in conjunction with the optimisation of joint positions and alignments.
+The photo, which shows a ceremonial gada, was taken in 1928.

 Strive after integrity апd take great pains in your knightly practices: throwing апd pushing stones, dancing апd jumping, fencing апd wrestling, running at the lance апd tournaments, апd courting beautiful women.